spatialos/gdk-for-unity/docs/reference/workflows/ecs/interaction/authority.md

     {
         Entities.With(query).ForEach((ref Position.Component position) =>
         {
-            // This will only run when the worker instance is authoritative over a Position component.
+            // This will only run for entities for which the worker instance
+            // is authoritative over the Position component.
         });
     }
 }
 ```

-## What happens when a SpatialOS entity enters a worker instance's view

-When a SpatialOS entity enters the [worker instance's view]({{urlRoot}}/reference/glossary#worker-s-view), the GDK:

-- creates an ECS entity to correspond to that SpatialOS entity
-- attaches an ECS component to the ECS entity for each SpatialOS component on the SpatialOS entity

-## What happens when a worker instance gains or loses authority over a SpatialOS entity
+## How to interact with authority changes

-The `GetAuthorityChangesReceived` method on the [`ComponentUpdateSystem`]({{urlRoot}}/api/core/component-update-system) allows you to retrieve a list of all the authority changes that have occured since the last tick, given an entity ID and a component ID.
+The `GetAuthorityChangesReceived` method on the [`ComponentUpdateSystem`]({{urlRoot}}/api/core/component-update-system) allows you to retrieve a list of all the authority changes for an entity-component pair that have occured since the last tick.

 Below is an example of doing something when a worker instance gains authority over a SpatialOS component: